nimiq/core-js/README.md

 **[Nimiq](https://nimiq.com/)** is a frictionless payment protocol for the web.

+[Nimiq PoS has been launched](https://www.nimiq.com/blog/nimiq-proof-of-stake-is-now-live/).
+This repository is archived.
+You can use the [Nimiq PoS Rust implementation](https://github.com/nimiq/core-rs-albatross/) instead.

 ## Resources

 - [Nimiq White Paper](https://nimiq.com/whitepaper/): High-level introduction of the Nimiq payment protocol.